Star C Programming

 - To develop programs using the basic elements like control statements, Arrays and Strings.

 - To solve the memory access problems by using pointers.

-- To understand about the dynamic memory allocation using pointers which is essential for utilizing memory.
+- To understand the dynamic memory allocation using pointers which is essential for utilizing memory.

-- To understand about the code reusability with the help of user defined functions and pointers.
+- To understand the code reusability with the help of user-defined functions and pointers.